-The Senior Resiliency Fund (SRF) is a four-part intervention for lower income older adults to gain access to valuable information and liquid assets for savings, and to grow relationships in the community.
+The Senior Resiliency Fund (SRF) is a four-part program for lower-income older adults to gain access to valuable information, cash for savings, and to grow relationships in the community.

-Finally, at the end of the six-month period, participants who have successfully completed the above requirements for the program receive a 2 to 1 match on their savings goal (up to $400 for $200 saved) to use for the goal they set at the beginning for whatever they choose, such as emergency savings, paying down a debt or a major car repair.
-This program is generously funded through the St. Louis City Senior Fund and the East Missouri Foundation.
+Finally, at the end of the six-month period, participants who have successfully completed the above requirements for the program receive a 2 to 1 match on their savings goal (up to $400 for $200 saved) to use for the goal they set at the beginning for whatever they choose, such as emergency savings, paying down a debt, or a major car repair.

 - Annual income at or below $29,160 for a household of 1 or $39,440 for household of 2